-We are happy to announce release 1.7.0 of the NGINX Ingress Controller for Kubernetes.
+We are happy to announce release 1.7.0 of NGINX Ingress Controller for Kubernetes.
 This release builds upon the development of our supported solution for Ingress load balancing on Kubernetes platforms, including Amazon Elastic Container Service for Kubernetes (EKS), the Azure Kubernetes Service (AKS), Google Kubernetes Engine (GKE), Red Hat OpenShift, IBM Cloud Private, Diamanti, and others.

 With release 1.7.0, we continue our commitment to providing a flexible, powerful and easy-to-use Ingress Controller, which you can configure with both Kubernetes Ingress resources and NGINX Ingress resources: